 Our research partnerships

-We're currently engaged in initiatives with more than 70 partners worldwide.
-This snapshot gives some exmples of how we're working together to accelerate research.
+We're currently engaged in initiatives with more than 150 partners worldwide.
+This snapshot gives some examples of how we're working together with other organisations to accelerate research.

 We partner with the leading cancer research charities in Spain and Italy to help build international research networks through our Accelerator Award scheme.